Highsun/ShangZheng50-stock_cluster/README.md

 The above $ 2 \times 3 = 6 $ combinations can show a good classification effect.

 You can also apply your own weight allocation method with these two individual clustering programs.
+We also provide the experimental results under the recommended parameter settings under the `\extras` folder.

 > Notes: Before using, copy these two under the `\extras` folder to the `\master` directory.